- Motion Graphic Styles

 54% of internal communications professionals say their employees expect video. - (Source)

-Video content helps you to tell stories to your employees and makes training, skill development programs, orientation programs and team building activities more fun and fruitful.
+A whiteboard presentation can help you to tell stories to your employees and makes training, skill development programs, orientation programs and team building activities more fun and fruitful.

 Stories add life to training content making everyone come together and learn in a happy friendly environment - something your teams would always look forward to rather than shy away from.

 With video content, you can address a larger group and communicate to them in a short span of time.